Stories of exotic animals on planes can cause some to view emotional support animals negatively. But for those in need, they do make a difference.

 “Colleges are confused,” Erdman said.

-“As assistance animals become more prevalent in society, there appears to be a parallel increase in the frequency of allegations of misrepresentation or fraudulent representation of animals as assistance animals,” wrote the authors of a 2017 study on public perceptions of service animals and ESAs.
+“As assistance animals become more prevalent in society, there appears to be a parallel increase in the frequency of allegations of misrepresentation or fraudulent representation of animals as assistance animals,” wrote the

 While they conclude that in general most people don’t feel that individuals are abusing the system, they maintain that high-profile incidents in the media reflect negatively on ESAs and drive the views of a “small, but vocal minority.”